 - Implement ingress and egress filtering of both inbound and outbound traffic.
 It will authenticate the source from where the incoming packets are approaching to the network.
 While egress filtering monitors and restricts the flow of outgoing information from one network to another.

-- Configure your routers to refuse packets coming from outside your local network that claim to originate from within.
+- Configure your routers to refuse packets coming from outside your local network that claims to originate from within.

 - Encrypt the router so the trusted hosts outside of the network will have secure communication.

-IP Spoofing requires an impregnable solution as it focuses on inbuilt design of the TCP/IP suite.
-TCP packets can be manipulated with software and it is very easy to mask a source address by falsify IP header.
+IP Spoofing requires an impregnable solution as it focuses on the inbuilt design of the TCP/IP suite.
+TCP packets can be manipulated with software and it is very easy to mask a source address by falsifying the IP header.

-With the above proper defensive measures, it can be traced and avoided.
+With the above proper defensive measures, it can be tracked and avoided.

 Related Posts :